|

 more often in younger (e.g. high school) athletes than in somewhat older

 baseline levels of performance.
-One study reported high school athletes
+One study revealed high school athletes

-to 3 days for college athletes playing similar sports and having similarly
+to 3 days for college athletes playing similar sports and having similar

 |